cmwen/private-chat-hub-v3/docs/USER_FLOWS.md

 **Key decisions:**
 - "All Conversations" is always the default view — projects are optional filters.
 - A conversation belongs to at most one project at a time.
-- Projects are lightweight: name + color.
-No nested hierarchy.
+- Projects are lightweight: name + color, backed by a folder that may include `AGENT.md`.

 ---